- 0800 1337 444

 A survey confirms the extent of bamboo spread, including below ground rhizomes, and sets out the most effective route to removal within a site specific management plan.

 Once the survey has been completed and a management plan issued, action is required to address the bamboo identified.
-Removal works are carried out in line with the plan, taking account of site access, extent and future land use.
+Removal works are a separate service, which are carried out in line with the plan, taking account of site access, extent and future land use.

 Following removal works, we provide an appropriate guarantee in line with the method used.
 While regrowth is unlikely, should it occur we ask for photographic confirmation and will return to treat the affected area.